michielgerritsen/shorty/readme.md

 `shorty add symfony bin/console`

 Now you have the `symfony` command available globally.
-When you switch to another folder, the m2 command will still work and be executed in the folder where you added the Shorty command.
+When you switch to another folder, the symfony command will still work and be executed in the folder where you added the Shorty command.

 ## Global commands